Are you ready for the unexpected?

 Unraveling Democracy

-When I heard the comment that democracy in America is unraveling, I mulled it over, debating whether it could be true.
-Not debating the current crises, and the abounding opinions, but looking at the detail of the prophecy of the feet of clay and iron (Dan 2:41-43).
-There I find a precise description of the unraveling of democracy.
-The kingdom is divided, it is partly strong and partly brittle, and the people are a mixture and will not remain united.
+It is in the prophecy of the feet of clay and iron (Dan 2:41-43) where we find a clear description of the unraveling of democracy.
+America is partly strong and partly brittle.
+The people are a mixture and will not remain united.
 The division is not just Republican and Democrat, conservative and liberal, religious and atheist, wealthy and poor, straight and gay, black, brown and white.
-Although all of those contribute to the divisiveness, the heart of it lies in the fact that we do not want to unite, we want to attack, belittle, put down, utter unbending opinions and unyielding demands.
-There is no seeking consensus, no centuries-old history that binds us together, no empathy or sympathy for anyone but like-minded cohorts.
+Although all of those contribute to the divisiveness, the heart of it lies in the fact that we do not want to unite.
+We want to attack, put down, and utter unbending opinions and unyielding demands.
+There is no seeking consensus, no empathy or sympathy for one another.
 Need I remind you, a house divided will not stand.

 Iron is strong, clay is brittle.
 That is God’s word picture of American democracy.
-We can wield the sword around the world, displaying firepower the likes of which could never have been imagined before America took the helm.
-But we can’t even be logical or civil midst a pandemic, or understanding about civil rights and white privilege.
+We can wield the sword around the world, displaying firepower the likes of which no country dares to stand up against.
+But we can’t even be logical or civil when it comes to a pandemic, or civil rights, or social issues.

 America is a mixture that God says “will not remain united”.
 While I enjoy democracy and capitalism, they have their weaknesses.
-Our pledge of allegiance declares America to be “indivisible”, but our “liberty for all” and our inalienable rights have become a pursuit of my happiness, my opinion, my rights… my, my, my, mine.
+Our inalienable rights have become a pursuit of my happiness, my wealth, my opinion, my rights… my, my, my, mine.

 My wife asked me, “what comes after an unraveled democracy?”
-Usually it would be either a police state or total anarchy.
+Usually, it would be either a police state or total anarchy.
 But in this case, it is a large stone that destroys the entire statue, by striking it at its feet of iron and clay (Dan 2:34).
-Unraveling of democracy will bring America to its end.
 The court will sit, the books opened.
-The little horn beast will be slain, destroyed and thrown into the blazing fire.
-How do I know?
-Because it has been prophesied by the Ancient of Days (Dan 7:9-12).
+The feet of iron and clay and the little horn beast will be slain, destroyed and thrown into the blazing fire.
+How do we know that?
+Because it has been prophesied by the Ancient of Days (Dan 2:26; 7:9-12).

 White Privelege